ferdesmello/sci-fi-novels-evolution/README.md

 **1_Goodreads_scraper_SHELF.py** reads the HTML files in the folder **Data/Saved_pages** and searches for links to the book pages and downloads data for book's _title_, _author_, _year_ published, number of _pages_, if it is part of a _series_, average _rate_, number of _ratings_, _genres_, _synopsis_ and the longest of the first two _reviews_, saving everything in the **sci-fi_books_SHELF.csv** file at the end.

-You will have to download and put the HTML files in the Saved_pages folder by hand.
+You will need to download and manually place the HTML files in the Saved_pages folder.
 I didn't include them here because they are big and use too much space.

 **2_Goodreads_scraper_LISTS.py** does the same, but from a list of URLs for the initial pages of thematic book lists, saving the progress in a JSON file and everything in the **sci-fi_books_LISTS.csv** file at the end.